We take a tour around a region with some big plans and asks what is on offer for home-hunters.

 The region - tucked between Valencia and Andalusia on the Spanish coast, with the Costa Calida as its coastal stretch - has traditionally appealed to those seeking property in more affordable and less developed towns compared to the nearby Costas.
 You won't find the high-rises of Benidorm or Benalmadena blighting the coastline in Murcia, but the flipside is fewer flights and world-class amenities.

 Lee Cohen, who runs Luz del Sol estate agency based in Mazarrón, had this to add: "Late in 2015 we had a record week, selling as many houses in seven days as we'd been selling previously in two months.
-Over the last year things have definitely turned.
-Murcia and the Costa Cálida are still developing - the Paramount theme park is still on the cards and they say Murcia's new airport at Corvera will open in Spring 2016."
+Over the last couple of years, things have definitely turned.
+Murcia and the Costa Cálida are still developing - the Paramount theme park is still on the cards and they say Murcia's new airport at Corvera will open next year."

 So what is there already to tempt property hunters?